blipco/daizic/README.md

 #### `npm start`

-Runs the app in your browser.<br />
+Runs the application in your browser.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+If it does not open automatically, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.